B-roak/SmartSpend/README.md

 SmartSpend is a simple application for managing your budget.
 You will find it transparent and user-friendly.
+It allows you to add, save and delete your current expenses from a list.
+It displays it on a chart too.
+Now you can see all your expenses